sblab-bioinformatics/dna-secondary-struct-chrom-lands/README.md

-# DNA secondary structures prevalently mark the human regulatory chromatin landscape
+# G-quadruplex structures mark human regulatory chromatin

 Repository for the Method section of data analysis.
 See [Methods](Methods.md).